dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 5. a.
-Client did not enter required information
+ 5. Client did not enter required information
-    a.
-1. Prompt error message to user asking for the required information
+    + Prompt error message to user asking for the required information

 ##2.9 Quit From the System